descawed/re0box/README.md

 - Level: this controls how much information is logged.
 The options are off, error, warn, info, debug, and trace, where each option logs progressively more information.
 High log levels (such as trace) may impact performance but are useful for troubleshooting issues like crashes.
 The default is info.
 - Path: path to the log file, relative to the game folder.
 The default is re0box.log.
-If you don't want to go in the game folder, you can also use an absolute path for a different location, such as C:\Users\Bob\Documents\re0box.log.
+If you don't want it to go in the game folder, you can also use an absolute path for a different location, such as C:\Users\Bob\Documents\re0box.log.

 ## Uninstall